TR113 | 3 days

 How will this course benefit me?

-Specifically focused on EMAR 21, this course will explore the role of the Military Airworthiness Authority (MAA) as a key enabler to build a nations industrial capability and ensuring that operational needs are expedited in the most cost-effective manner possible.
+Specifically focused on EMAR 21, this course will explore the role of the Military Airworthiness Authority (MAA) as a key enabler in building a nation's industrial capability and ensuring that operational needs are expedited in the most cost-effective manner possible.

 Key areas of focus